 Laser Hair Removal Vs. Traditional Methods

 Older hair removal methods are time-consuming and require routine or daily maintenance to keep unwanted hair from getting too long.
-Laser treatments initially require several sessions, but the hair is considerably, if not completely, reduced afterward.
+Beverly HIlls laser treatments initially require several sessions, but the hair is considerably, if not completely, reduced afterward.
 The traditional options such as shaving and waxing are lifelong hair growth management techniques that are frustrating or painful.
 These methods include: